adobe/spectrum-web-components/CONTRIBUTING.md

 ## Do you intend to add a new feature or change an existing one?

--   Suggest your change in the rubyonrails-core mailing list and start writing code.
+-   Suggest your change in the swc-core mailing list and start writing code.

 -   Do not open an issue on GitHub until you have collected positive feedback about the change.
 You can start on [Adding your idea here](https://github.com/adobe/spectrum-web-components/discussions/categories/ideas) under Ideas